AnkitBisht1317/JDBC-Notes/JDBC.md

 # JDBC
-- JDBC is a technology which can be used to communicatewith databasefrom java appliacation.
+- JDBC is a technology which can be used to communicatewith database from java appliacation.

 ![Image](https://github.com/user-attachments/assets/fa880c0e-9ae9-49db-85b5-ebe632eb87fb)